oicr-gsi/flask_ui/README.md

 * Select a project, review the configuration.
 Make your selection of parameters and enable or disable individual components of computational pipelines
-* Reset if not happy with your changes, this will restore configuration from disk
+* Reset if not happy with your changes, this will restore configuration from the disk
 * Apply a preset if applicable
 * Create a configuration for a new project by cloning, then applying a preset or changing individual parameters